analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 But before jumping to the mnist example, there are a couple of addtional comments about the EV Kit worth mentioning.

 ### CNN Boost
-The CNN draw up to 160mA under some circumstances, which exceeds the capabilities of the built-in SIMO.
+The EV kit features an external boost circuit that can be used to supply the CNN when under high computational load.
+The boost circuit is enabled by jumping JP7 and J14 as described previously and supplying the `--boost 2.5` command line argument to ai8xizer.

-**Install JP7**, CNN BOOST, and use the `--boost 2.5` command line argument to ai8xizer (more on this later).
-This enables P2.5 during CNN computation, which enables the current boost circuitry.
-Also, **install jumper JP14**, CNN 1V1.
+The internal SIMO can be used to power the CNN under moderate computational loads, however, the external boot circuit is recommended during development to avoid SIMO brown-out due to transient over-current conditions which can cause the CNN to fail.

 ### Measuring CNN Current
-To measure the CNN current, JP13, PM BYPASS VREGI, and connect a low impedance current meter across JP13.
-If the meter is not very low impedance, also remove R14 from the board.
+To measure the CNN current, JP13, PM BYPASS VREGI, and connect a low impedance current meter (<5 m&Omega;) across JP13.
+If the meter impedance is greater than 5 m&Omega; then also remove R14 from the board.

 ### Links to mnist and additional CNN examples
   * [mnist CNN example](https://github.com/MaximIntegratedAI/MAX78000_SDK/tree/master/Examples/MAX78000/CNN/mnist)